greyhands2/snerd-go/README.md

 c := cron.New()
 c.AddFunc("@every 1m", func() {
     // This will run every minute
-    queue.ProcessDueTasks() // or your own wrapper for processing retryable tasks }) c.Start()
+    snerd.ProcessDueTasks() // or your own wrapper for processing retryable tasks }) c.Start()
 // ...